 - Amazon Author Page

-- The School Psychologist's Guide to Assessment and Intervention for Autism Spectrum Disorder (ASD)
+- A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder (ASD)

 - Faculty Bookshelf: Autism Resource Guide

 - Book Reviews: A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (1st & 2nd Editions)

 - A Self-Help Guide to Managing Anxiety and Depression on the Autism Spectrum